MrYsLab/python_banyan/docs/additional_gateways.md

 on line 75 to store a record for each connected socket.

 Lines 79-85 start the WebSocket server.
-When a client connects to the WebSocket server, the *wgs* method is called on line 79.
+When a client connects to the WebSocket server, the *wsg* method is called on line 79.

 For information about the WebSocket server, please go to this